-- iii.
+- ii.
+Faculty certified at Level I must show evidence of substantial scholarly and/or creative activity as defined by the discipline and the college in which they are appointed. - iii.
 Faculty certified at Level II must show some evidence of scholarly and/or creative activity as defined by the discipline and the college in which they are appointed. - iv.
+Faculty certified at Level III must show evidence of specific professional expertise.

+b.
+Procedure

-Faculty certified at Level III must show evidence of specific professional expertise. - b.
-Procedure - i.
-After reviewing the candidate's qualifications, the appropriate department/school submits the Certification of Faculty for Graduate Instruction form and the necessary documents (C.V., transcripts, licensures/certifications, letter of justification, if relevant) to its college graduate committee for evaluation and recommendation for approval. - ii.
+- After reviewing the candidate's qualifications, the appropriate department/school submits the Certification of Faculty for Graduate Instruction form and the necessary documents (C.V., letter of justification, if relevant) to its college graduate committee for evaluation and recommendation for approval. - ii.
 The college graduate committee submits to the dean or designee the completed Certification of Faculty for Graduate Instruction form and required documentation of qualifications of those faculty deemed eligible for certification and informs the department of its decision. - iii.
 The dean or designee either approves or disapproves the recommendation and informs the college committee and the department of the decision.
 The dean or designee forwards a copy of Certification of Faculty for Graduate Instruction form and required documents to the provost or designee. - iv.
 If questions arise concerning the qualifications of faculty for certification, these must be addressed to the prior level of recommendation for approval.
 Attempts should be made to resolve them among the recommending and approving authorities.
-An appeal may be made to the provost or designee if these efforts fail to resolve the problem. - 3.
-Recertification - a.
-Criteria - i.
+An appeal may be made to the provost or designee if these efforts fail to resolve the problem.

+3. Recertification

+a.
+Criteria

+- i.
 Faculty recertified at Level I must show continued evidence of scholarly and/or creative activity, and, where appropriate, satisfactory teaching at the advanced level in the discipline and success chairing completed dissertations, theses, or their equivalents. - ii.
 Criteria for recertification at Level II include satisfactory teaching at the advanced level in the discipline, some evidence of scholarly and/or creative activity as defined by the discipline, and evidence of professional contributions to the discipline. - iii.
 Criteria for recertification at Level III are the same as for the initial period of certification. - b.
-Procedure see Procedure under Initial Certification above. - D. Exceptions and Termination - 1.
-Exceptions to this policy, for example duration of certification and/or substitution of equivalent qualifications, will be granted only in extraordinary circumstances that can be documented in writing by the program and/or department/school.
-Such exceptions require the approval of the appropriate department/school committee, the college graduate committee, the dean or designee, and the provost or designee. - 2.
+Procedure see Procedure under Initial Certification above.

+D. Exceptions and Termination

+- 1. Exceptions to this policy, for example duration of certification and/or substitution of equivalent qualifications, will be granted only in extraordinary circumstances affecting the faculty member that can be documented in writing by the program and/or department/school.
+Such exceptions require the approval of the appropriate department/school committee, the college graduate committee, the dean or designee, and the provost or designee.
+However, any approved extension to a tenure-seeking faculty member's probationary period will automatically extend their graduate certification by the same period. - 2.
+Under circumstances that hamper the performance of all scholarly and/or creative activity (e.g., a public health emergency) the provost or designee may extend the duration of graduate certifications for all faculty. - 3.
 Failure to maintain the required level of creative, scholarly and/or professional activity and satisfactory teaching performance will result in termination of certification for graduate instruction.

-Approved by the provost and vice president for academic affairs September 5, 2003
+- Approved by the provost and vice president for academic affairs September 5, 2003

 Revised and approved by the president

 July 7, 2006

 May 21, 2014

 April 6, 2017

+February 21, 2021